 Real Estate Agencies/Agents

 Buying or selling a home may be one of the biggest financial decisions you will ever make, so if you decide to use a real estate agent for the purchase or sale of your property, choose wisely.
 The California Department of Real Estate (DRE) is the state agency that licenses real estate brokers and salespersons.
-The Bureau also investigates complaints and disciplines practitioners who violate the law.
-The DRE website provides useful information for home buyers, borrowers, and mortgage loan professionals and offers a helpful online booklet titled Finding the Right Real Estate Agent.
+The California DRE also investigates complaints and disciplines practitioners who violate the law.
+The California DRE website provides useful information for home buyers, borrowers, and mortgage loan professionals and offers a helpful online booklet titled Finding the Right Real Estate Agent.
 The California Department of Business Oversight also offers consumer guides on home ownership and useful information about mortgage loan services.

 To Verify License Status or for Questions: